AdnanH901/Netflix_Business_Analysis/README.md

 - **Assumption 1:** The amount paid for subscribers between countries does vary depending on multiple factors.
 But for ease of calculations, it is assumed that each country pays the same amount per pricing tier in GPB.

-- **Assumption 2:** Netflix only has three and only three monthly pricing tiers that did not vary in price throughout the years.
+- **Assumption 2:** Netflix only has three and only three monthly pricing tiers that have not varied in price throughout the years.
 Those being
   - Standard with Ads (£5.99)
   - Standard (£12.99)
   - Premium (£18.99)

-- **Assumption 3:** The synthetically generated data (see [Python code](https://github.com/AdnanH901/Netflix_Business_Analysis/blob/main/Python/generating_tables.py)) using Python and AI is fully accurate and a perfect representation of Netflix's real-life customer data, subscription activity and pricing tiers.
+- **Assumption 3:** The synthetically generated data (see [Python](https://github.com/AdnanH901/Netflix_Business_Analysis/blob/main/Python/generating_tables.py) code) using Python and AI is fully accurate and a perfect representation of Netflix's real-life customer data, subscription activity and pricing tiers.